Contact us in 0800 018 2649 / + (44) 208 960 4140

 or send us your questions using the contact form below.

-As a Payment Institution authorised by the Financial Conduct Authority, Alpha Transfers Limited is subject to the complaint handling rules set out in the Dispute Resolution (DISP) section of the FCA handbook.
+MDRN FX Services Limited is a trading name of Alpha Transfers registered as a Payment Institution authorised by the Financial Conduct Authority, is subject to the complaint handling rules set out in the Dispute Resolution (DISP) section of the FCA handbook.
 It is Alpha Transfer’s policy to comply with these requirements in full including that relating to maintenance of complaint records.